ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 }
 ```

-`ct.place.meet` is like `ct.place.occupied`, though it checks not against collision groups but against a specific type.
+`ct.place.meet` is like `ct.place.occupied`, though it checks not against collision groups but against a specific template.
 Here we check whether a star collides with our cat.
 If it does, `this.kill = true` tells that the star should be removed. `ct.room.score += 1;` increments our score variable that was created before in the room's "On Create" code.

 ::: tip
 `ct.room` always points to the current room.
 If you have nested rooms, the `ct.room` will always point to the main one.